PistachioPony/gamesparks-docs/MARKDOWN/API Documentation/REST APIs/README.md

 -----  | -----------
 GET    | Used for retrieving resources.
 POST   | Used for creating resources.
-PUT    | Used for update resources.
+PUT    | Used for updating resources.
 DELETE | Used for deleting resources.

 ## Status Code